 Ss.
 Robert & William Catholic School offers a hot lunch program daily.
 The Federal Government subsidizes the cost of meals.
 Families may also apply for free meals or reduced prices if they fall within the income guidelines set forth by the Federal Government.
 Forms for applying for such assistance are sent home at the beginning of the school year, however, applications can be made at any time should your income level change.
 Call the office at 731-3060 for proper forms.
 Students who received free or reduced price meals in the previous year may continue to do so until new forms are processed and eligibility has been determined.
-Lunch menus will be sent home monthly for required monthly pre-ordering.
+Lunch menus will be sent home for daily menu choices.
+The menu is also posted on the school website.